cs411-alawini/fa23-cs411-team090-Makabaka/doc/Proposal.md

 3. **Game Analytics**: Users can access detailed analytics on game trends, with visual representations of data for better understanding and analysis.
 4. **Recommendation System**: Users can receive personalized game recommendations based on their preferences and gaming history.
 5. **Reviews and Ratings**: Users can view and contribute reviews and ratings for different games.

+/////////////////
+    Our platform will serve two types of users: general users looking to explore and find new games, and developers or market analysts seeking detailed analytics and insights into game trends.
+The users will be able to:

+1. **Explore Games**: Browse through a comprehensive list of games available on Steam, with detailed information on each game, including description, genre, release date, price, and popularity metrics.

+2. **Game Analytics**: Access detailed analytics on game trends, including popular genres, top-rated games, and emerging trends in the gaming community.

+3. **Recommendation System**: Receive personalized game recommendations based on their preferences and gaming history.

+4. **Reviews and Ratings**: View and contribute reviews and ratings for different games, helping other users make informed decisions.
+/////////////

 ## Low Fidelity UI Mockup